How to Import Bank Statements into TallyPrime (All Formats)

 During reconciliation, TallyPrime flags several conditions:

-This matching process surfaces discrepancies early, before they compound into month-end headaches.
+This matching process surfaces discrepancies before month-end reconciliation.
 You can reconcile in batches or as statements arrive, depending on your workflow preference.

 The accuracy of both auto-created vouchers and reconciliation matches depends directly on the quality of the imported file.
 Poorly structured data produces misclassified entries, failed matches, and manual cleanup that erases the time savings.
 The same principle applies whether you are importing bank statements into NetSuite or working in TallyPrime: cleaner source data means more reliable automation.